newvoll/ssmbak/README.md

 ```

-When we preview the IN_BETWEEN point-in-time, we see that everything was `initial` at that time.
+When we preview the IN_BETWEEN point-in-time, we see that everything
+was `initial` at that time.

+[!NOTE]
+Paths end with a slash.
+You can set /some/path=value and also have
+/some/path/key=something.

 ```
-ssmbak preview /testyssmbak $IN_BETWEEN --recursive
+ssmbak preview /testyssmbak/ $IN_BETWEEN --recursive
 ```

 ```